pjwalstrom/garmin-hr-wonderboy/README.md

-#Fake HR datafield for the Garmin 920XT
+#HR datafield offset for the Garmin 920XT
 This project enables Christian von der Hall's favourite datafield; a much lower heart rate than the actual heart rate.
 Christian von der Hall (aka Wonderboy) is the main character in the book ["Fyrsten" by Henrik Langeland](https://www.goodreads.com/book/show/17826227-fyrsten).

 For those of you who haven't read the book (most of you, I guess, as the book is in Norwegian), Wonderboy uses a fictive Garmin watch called 930XT.
 On that watch, he uses an app that shows his heart rate as much lower than his actual heart rate.
 In meetings (and other relevant situations) he wears the watch clearly visible for everyone to see his extremely low heart rate and be impressed and intimidated by his calm appearance in heated discussions.
 Master suppression technique.